frc1418/FRCNewTab/README.md

 # FRCNewTab
-Display information about a random FRC team in your new tab.
+Custom new tab page for Chrome (other browsers coming soon) which displays information about a random FIRST Robotics Competition team along with a picture of their most recent robot.

 ![Screenshot](screenshot.png)